sgrekov/Memo/README.md

 }
 ```

-Now, every time now action arrives to our reducers, all methods of implementor of ProfileView will called.
+Now, every time now action arrives to our reducers, all methods of implementor of ProfileView will be called.
 To avoid that, the interface must annotaited with @Memoized annotation, and the ProfileViewMemoized class will be generated.

 ```java